clykins90/photo_report/REFACTORING.md

 - `extractPhotoObjectId(photo)`: Extracts valid ID from photo object
 - `filterPhotosWithValidIds(photos)`: Filters array to photos with valid IDs

+**Status**: ✅ Updated PhotoUploader.jsx to use the MongoDB ObjectID validation utilities **Status**: ✅ Updated PhotoUploadStep.jsx to use the MongoDB ObjectID validation utilities **Status**: ✅ Updated photoService.js to use the MongoDB ObjectID validation utilities

 **Next steps**:
-- Replace all instances of direct regex validation with the utility functions
-- Ensure consistent ID validation across the codebase
 - Add tests for MongoDB ID validation functions

 ### 3. Logging System Optimization